 The Elita Essentials Cotton Mid Rise Thong is another excellent everyday style that is made from 92% cotton and 8% Lycra spandex.
 It has a skinny elastic along the waist and leg opening that may be slightly visible through some clothing.
 What is great about this design is that it is a mid-rise length so that it will suit most women well.
 They also have excellent coverage in the front and on the sides which can sometimes be challenging to find on this type of underwear.

 Available from HerRoom

 Aerie Cotton Logo Thong Undie

-The Aerie Cotton Logo Thong is another style that is a comfy stretch fabric blend of 95% cotton with 5% elastane.
+The Aerie Cotton Logo option is another style that is a comfy stretch fabric blend of 95% cotton with 5% elastane.
 It has a wide logo waistband which some women like, and some can’t stand as they find it digs into their waist.
 Some women also find them to be too low rise and unflattering, but there also seems to be a high number that say they are the comfiest undies ever and super flattering.
-Whether these are a right style for you will depend on your body, so if you are interested maybe try one pair out and don’t go for the multi-pack deals right away since they can be a little bit hit or miss.
+Whether these are the right style for you will depend on your body, so if you are interested maybe try one pair out and don’t go for the multi-pack deals right away since they can be a little bit hit or miss.